Sebuliba-Adrian/DOOF/README.md

 To Run The App:

-python run.py
+python manage.py runserver

-Next Navigate to http://localhost:5000/ int you favourite browser
+Next Navigate to http://localhost:5000/ in you favourite browser

 ## Running the tests